 WordPress is pretty optimized its SEO capabilities with Yoast, which is the most popular, powerful plugins and offers a lot of leading SEO features.
 Yoast classifies the page SEO score in different parts and give suggestion for improvement as well as raise post readability.

-In addition, Joomla official developers also support a massive extensions to maximize SEO practices, specially make it easier for new users.
+In addition, Joomla official developers also support a massive extensions to maximize SEO practices, especially making it easier for new users.
 There are some extensions like Easy Frontend SEO (EFSEO) or Sh404sef can be the Joomla equivalent to Yoast.

 Read more about how to optimize Joomla for SEO in this article.

-It’s clear that both Joomla and WordPress have their advantages over other, however they are all great platforms for users creating their website to optimize SEO capabilities.
+It’s clear that both Joomla and WordPress have their advantages over others, however they are all great platforms for users creating their website to optimize SEO capabilities.

 Powerful support from these CMS communities